Accounting Cost Behavior

 Y = $14,000 + $3 x 24,000 = $86,000

-Of this total cost, $14,000 is fixed and $72,000 is variable, for a total of $86,000 ($14,000 + $72,000).
+$14,000 is fixed and $72,000 is variable, for a total of $86,000 ($14,000 + $72,000).

 8.3.
 Method of least squares

 The most robust method of separating mixed costs is the least-squares regression method.
-This method requires the use of thirty or more past data observations for both the activity level (in units) and the total cost.
+This method requires the use of 30 or more past data observations for both the activity level (in units) and the total costs.
 The method of least squares identifies the line that best fits the data points (the sum of the squared deviations is minimized).
 This method is the most sophisticated and provides the user with a measure of the goodness of fit, which can be used to assess the usefulness of the cost formula.
-Usually this method requires the use of software packages, and therefore, will not be discussed in this lecture.
+Usually this method requires the use of software packages, and therefore, will not be discussed in this tutorial.